Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/tools-web-ui.markdown

 {{% /tab %}}
 {{% /tabs %}}

-## Admin statistics size configuration
+## Operational Statistics Confuguration

-Web Management server uses Admin for displaying data.
-By default the Admin instance collects only two kinds of statistics: Space and SpaceInstance statistics.
+The Web Management server uses the Administration API to collect the operational statistics that are displayed in the Web Management Console.
+By default the Admin instance collects only two kinds of statistics, Space and SpaceInstance.
+These are the only other statistics that can be viewed using the Web Management Console.

-The statistics history size is set to aggregate 15 samples.
-Other statistics are not aggregated.
+The statistics are sampled and aggregated for display in the throughput statistics timeline based on the `space.history-size` system property.
+The default value is 15 samples.
+Other statistics are not collected because there is no means of displaying the results.

-To modify the default the statistics history size, provide the following system properties:
+To change the amount of samples that are aggregated, modify the system property as follows (only the `space.history-size` parameter is relevant):

 ```java
 -Dcom.gs.space.history-size=15
 -Dcom.gs.admin.statistics.history-size=0
 ```

+For information about how to view the Space statistics in the Web Management Console, see the [Viewing Space Statistics](./admin-view-space-stats.html) topic.